 SuperGuide regularly spread the word about the Pension Bonus Scheme so hopefully most Australians who are entitled to the PBS, applied before the expiry date.

 Background: The PBS was a scheme to encourage older Australians to defer taking the Age Pension.
 The scheme pays a tax-free bonus to eligible individuals who work beyond Age Pension age, provided that they qualify for the Age Pension when they eventually retire.
-Effective from 20 March 2017, the maximum payment available is just under $51,000 for a single person and just under $77,000 for a couple, when you defer claiming the Age Pension for five years or more, and you’re eligible for the full Age Pension when you do claim your entitlements.
+Effective since 20 September 2017, the maximum payment available is just over $51,000 for a single person and just over $77,000 for a couple, when you defer claiming the Age Pension for five years or more, and you’re eligible for the full Age Pension when you do claim your entitlements.

 Are you eligible for the Age Pension Bonus?